Public administration: Roots in ancient China

+Europe in the 18th century

-The eighteenth-century noble, King Frederick William I of Prussia, created professorates in Cameralism in an effort to train a new class of public administrators.
-The universities of Frankfurt an der Oder and University of Halle were Prussian institutions emphasizing economic and social disciplines, with the goal of societal reform.
-Johann Heinrich Gottlob Justi was the most well-known professor of Cameralism.
-Thus, from a Western European perspective, Classic, Medieval, and Enlightenment-era scholars formed the foundation of the discipline that has come to be called public administration.
+In the 18th century, King Frederick William I of Prussia created professoriates in Cameralism in order to train a new class of public administrators.
+The universities of Frankfurt an der Oder and the University of Halle were Prussian institutions emphasizing economic and social disciplines, with the goal of societal reform.
+Johann Heinrich Gottlob Justi was a well-known professor of Cameralism.

 Lorenz von Stein, an 1855 German professor from Vienna, is considered the founder of the science of public administration in many parts of the world.
-In the time of Von Stein, public administration was considered a form of administrative law, but Von Stein believed this concept too restrictive.
-Von Stein taught that public administration relies on many preestablished disciplines such as sociology, political science, administrative law and public finance.
-He called public administration an integrating science, and stated that public administrators should be concerned with both theory and practice.
+In the time of Von Stein, public administration was considered a form of administrative law, but Von Stein believed this concept was too restrictive.
+Von Stein taught that public administration relies on many pre-established disciplines such as sociology, political science, administrative law, and public finance.
+He called public administration an integrating science and stated that public administrators should be concerned with both theory and practice.
 He argued that public administration is a science because knowledge is generated and evaluated according to the scientific method.

-Modern American public administration is an extension of democratic governance, justified by classic and liberal philosophers of the western world ranging from Aristotle to John Locke to Thomas Jefferson.